GabeScott/standard-works-vault/General Conference/1981 October - “My Specialty Is Mercy”.md

 He can give pardon and bring peace.

-The specialty of the Savior is mercy.

-And he requires that we be specialists in mercy.
+*And he requires that we be specialists in mercy.*

-“Be ye therefore merciful, as your Father also is merciful.”
-(Luke 6:36.)
+“Be ye therefore merciful, as your Father also is merciful.” ([[Luke 6.36|Luke 6:36]].)

-Through Micah we are taught man’s whole duty, which is to walk humbly with God, to do justly among our fellowmen, and to “love mercy.”
-(Micah 6:8.)
+Through Micah we are taught man’s whole duty, which is to walk humbly with God, to do justly among our fellowmen, and to “love mercy.” ([[Micah 6.8|Micah 6:8]].)

 Our individual need for mercy and its conditions he explained in a parable of two men who went up to the temple to pray.
 One proudly announced his own perfections and righteousness.
 The other “would not lift up so much as his eyes unto heaven, but smote upon his breast, saying, God be merciful to me a sinner.”
-Of this honest, unpretentious man the Lord declared that he “went down to his house justified rather than the other.”
-(Luke 18:13–14.)
+Of this honest, unpretentious man the Lord declared that he “went down to his house justified rather than the other.” ([[Luke 18.13|Luke 18:13–14]][[Luke 18.14|]].)

 The meaning of mercy he taught in a parable of a man beaten and left at the roadside and concluded the sweet story of the Samaritan by referring to two men who passed by without helping, and to one who stopped to assist him.
 Which of these three, the Lord asked, was neighbor to the man?
 And he answered: “He that shewed mercy on him.
-Then said Jesus, ...
-Go, and do thou likewise.”
-(Luke 10:37.)
+Then said Jesus, … Go, and do thou likewise.” ([[Luke 10.37|Luke 10:37]].)

 Thus the mercy of God must be mirrored in the mercy of man, and the field is as broad as the needs of the whole human family.
-The Psalmist cried, “Have mercy upon me, O Lord, for I am in trouble.”
-(Ps.
-31:9.)
+The Psalmist cried, “Have mercy upon me, O Lord, for I am in trouble.” ([[Psalms 31.9|Ps.
+31:9]].)

 All of us are in trouble.
 There is no just man on the earth who doeth good and sinneth not.
-(See Eccl.
-7:20.)
+(See [[Ecclesiastes 7.20|Eccl.
+7:20]].)

 In the most personal of his parables, the Savior identified himself fully with the hungry, the thirsty, the naked, the homeless, sick, and imprisoned.
-“I was an hungred, and ye gave me meat: ...
-I was a stranger, and ye took me in.”
-(Matt.
-25:35.)
+“I was an hungred, and ye gave me meat: … I was a stranger, and ye took me in.” ([[Matthew 25.35|Matt.
+25:35]].)
 So many are burdened with earthly care, the stain of sin, poverty, pain, disability, loneliness, bereavement, rejection.
 The promise of Christ’s mercy is sure and certain to those who find him and trust him.
 He who stilled the winds and waves can bring peace to the sinner and to the suffering saint.
 And we as his agents are not alone to declare his word, but to represent him in doing unto the least of his brethren that which he himself would do were he now here.

 In a refugee camp in Asia was a young former schoolteacher who with her mother had escaped their country after having watched the brutal murder of others in their family.
 She had been viciously violated to the point where she had vowed never to speak again in this depraved world.
 It was her way of protesting against the wickedness imposed upon her and countless others.
 For more than five years she spoke not a word.
 Then one day she came into the influence of some of our Church representatives who are performing daily miracles of love in several refugee camps.
 They had no medical magic, these selfless young ladies representing us there, no professional competence to deal with a tortured mind and spirit.
 They prayed for her, took her hand, and spoke words of love to her; and she answered!
 For the first time in five years she spoke, and she has been speaking since.
-The Spirit of him who said, “Peace be still” (Mark 4:39), reached out through faithful instruments, touched the storm center of a troubled soul, stilled the winds and waves of torment, and brought faith and hope again.
+The Spirit of him who said, “Peace be still” ([[Mark 4.39|Mark 4:39]]), reached out through faithful instruments, touched the storm center of a troubled soul, stilled the winds and waves of torment, and brought faith and hope again.

 For me and mine, and for you, I pray to be worthy to carry the same banner as our beloved brother who found the way to mercy and who exemplifies in his life what I heard him humbly declare: “My specialty is mercy.”

-“Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”
-(Heb.
-4:16.)
+“Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.” ([[Hebrews 4.16|Heb.
+4:16]].)

 In the name of Jesus Christ, amen.